 My wife of 38 years and I live in Washington state, where we have two grown children.
-I retired from Boeing seven years ago and can now do some important personal activities.
+I retired from Boeing and can now do some important personal activities.

 My philosophy of life is that through education, one can obtain their professional and personal goals.
-To this end I have obtained four degrees (two B.A. degrees, MBA and M.A.).
+To this end, I have obtained four degrees, including two bachelor’s degrees, a master’s degree and an MBA.

 My philosophy on disaster relief work and volunteering is that I cannot do everything but I can do a little.
 I find that many people have difficulty doing disaster work because they are not mentally flexible and that they expect other countries to follow American cultural norms.
 I find people in stressful situations like disasters focus on themselves and I need to help them wherever possible.
 Hopefully I can do that.

 A Global Village trip to Haiti to help prepare for the Carter Work Project was also important to me because we got to see what the lack of infrastructure has done to a country that suffers a disaster.